Defining Service Boundaries: Domain-Driven Design

 Inventory[Inventory Context] --> Warehouse[Warehouse Context]

-Notice that each context has a clear owner and a clear purpose.
-The order context does not own customer data; it stores a reference to the customer context.
+The key detail is that the order context does not own customer data; it stores a reference to the customer context.
 It does not own inventory; it asks the inventory context to reserve stock.
 It does not process payments; it delegates to the payment context.

 This loose coupling is what makes independent deployment possible.
 The customer context can change its data model without affecting the order context, as long as the interface remains compatible.